nathanbraz/nathanbraz/README.md

 ### Hello World,
 I'm Nathan Braz, from Brazil, graduated in Systems Analysis and Development, passionate about front-end and back-end.
-Currently I'm delving into Javascript and studying ReactJs and Nodejs technologies, and my goal at the moment is to further improve my knowledge in front-end and back-end, with small projects made by me and through courses, always looking to learn more and try to reach the next level.
+Currently I'm delving into Javascript and studying ReactJs and Nodejs technologies, and my goal at the moment is to further improve my knowledge in front-end and back-end, with small projects made by me and through courses, always looking to learn more and try to reach the next level 🚀.

  <div>